Robust Low-tubal-rank Tensor Completion based on Tensor Factorization and Maximum Correntopy Criterion: Experiments

 In this section, we evaluate the performance of the algorithms using video data.
 Four gray-scale video sequences from the DAVIS 2016 dataset are used for testing completion performance.
 Due to the limitation of the computer memory, the resolution of the video is scaled down to $1280\times 720$ from the original $1920\times 1080$ resolution, and the first 30 frames of each sequence are selected, such that each video sequence forms a tensor of size $1280 \times 720 \times 30$.
-For each sequence, $0.5n_1n_2n_3$ pixels are randomly and uniformly selected as the observed data.
-Then, the observed data is perturbed with noise from the GMM model with the same setting of the previous experiment.
-The rank for HQ-TCASD is set to $80$.
-The initial multi-rank vector $\boldsymbol{r}^0$ for HQ-TCTF is set to $[80, 80,\ldots, 80]$ and the minimum $\boldsymbol{r}$ is constrained to $[80, 60,\ldots, 60]$.
+The multi-rank vectors for HQ-TCASD and HQ-TCTF are set to $[80, 80,\ldots, 80]$ and $[80, 60,\ldots, 60]$, respectively.

-We compare performance under different occurrence probabilities for the outliers.
-The average PSNR is shown in Table \ref{tb:video} for different values of $c$.
-The corresponding average running times are depicted in Fig.~\ref{fig:video_time}.
-The proposed HQ-TCASD algorithm achieves the highest PSNR values in most of situations with low computation time.
-To shed more light on performance, examples of recovered video frames from four video sequences are illustrated in Fig.~\ref{fig:video_large}.
-The small regions surrounded by red rectangles are shown enlarged in Fig.~\ref{fig:video_small}.
+Similar to the image inpainting task, we compare performance under different missing pixel patterns and noise distributions.
+The curves of average PSNR for different values of $c$ are shown in Fig.~\ref{fig:video_curves}.
+The corresponding average running times are depicted in Fig.~\ref{fig:video_time}. {The proposed HQ-TCASD algorithm achieves the highest PSNR values in most situations, and HQ-TCASD achieves a 3-fold speedup over other algorithms using parallel computation.} To shed more light on performance, Fig.~\ref{fig:video_large} illustrates examples of recovered video frames from four video sequences.
+In Fig.~\ref{fig:video_small}, we zoom in on the regions of Fig.~\ref{fig:video_large} surrounded by the red rectangles.
 It can be seen that HQ-TCASD yields frames that are less noisy and with better contrast than the ones recovered by the other methods.